 Manali to Kaza in May

-I will being by first laying down a sample itinerary; followed by a brief explanation of the same and a few other trips.
+I will begin by first laying down a sample itinerary; followed by a brief explanation of the same and a few other trips.
 For the sake of this article, I will assume that you are traveling from Delhi.
-If your staring point was not Delhi than only the first and last day of the trip will change.
-Rest will remain the same.
-I am also assuming here that you are traveling by your own vehicle.
-If you were however traveling by public transport then you can still follow this plan but it may take longer than 10 days.
+If your starting point was not Delhi, then only the first and last day of the trip will change.
+The rest will remain the same.
+The itinerary below is easily doable by public transport as well.

 - Delhi to Narkanda – Day 1